knupel/ROMANESCO-Processing/Revision_33.md

 *ITEM

->KINO, add method to swithc off the sound
+>KINO, add method to swith off the sound
 >KINO, change the direction for padding image up and down
+>KINO pass image to background.
 >BOXOLYZER add costume to change shape easily and other improvement.
 >new item AUTOMATA
 >new item GRILLO about 3D grid and coin flip !